Gueluak/rt/client/rtv1/options.md

   * Color (XY based)
   * Color (something more complex)
   * Color (Perlin noise)
-* Direct light (get blinded by spots in front of the camera)
 * Reflection (with percentage)
 * Transparency (with percentage)
 * Refraction